 Republic had seemed to seize the momentum as regulation ended, mounting charge after charge––then finally putting the ball in the net with just eight seconds left on the clock.
 Anna Jones tied the score ahead of the final buzzer, forcing the overtime period.

 “I thought it showed that we just don’t quit,” said coach Kevin Hauck of the late comeback.
 “This team has faced so much adversity all season and we’ve never stopped.
 We’ve never given up.
 We’ve never quit.
 And we just keep fighting and battling.

 “The girls showed such great grit out there.
 It’s amazing.
-And so [we have] a lot of high energy, I think, going into our final game of the season, and hopefully we can take that momentum going into districts.”
+And so a lot of high energy, I think, going into our final game of the season, and hopefully we can take that momentum going into districts.”